gospel-desk/www.logstown.com/the-twelve-believers/the-centurion/index.md

 begged him earnestly, saying, He is worthy for you to do this for him, for he loves our nation, and he built our synagogue for us.
 Jesus went with them.
-When he was now not far from the house, the centurion sent friends to him, saying to him, Lord, don’t trouble yourself, for I am not worthy for you to come under my roof.
+When he was now not far from the house, the centurion sent friends to him, saying to him, <u>Lord, don’t trouble yourself, for I am not worthy for you to come under my roof.
 Therefore I didn’t even think myself worthy to come to you, but say the word, and my servant will be healed.
 For I also am a man placed under authority, having under myself soldiers.
-I tell this one, Go! and he goes, and to another, Come! and he comes, and to my servant, Do this, and he does it.
+I tell this one, Go! and he goes, and to another, Come! and he comes, and to my servant, Do this, and he does it.</u>

 When Jesus heard these things, he marveled at him, and turned and said to the multitude who followed him, **I tell you, I have not found such great faith,